-This procedure assumes that you have completed the "Pre-installation tasks" on page 44.
+This procedure assumes that you have completed the "Pre-installation tasks" on page 42.

-- 1 The related Backup Server name is provided by default.
-It is the same name as the Adaptive Server with the extension "back".
-This is the name of the Adaptive Server that will use this Backup Server. - 2 Provide the Sybase System Administrator (SA) user name for the related Adaptive Server, or accept the default value.

-If the related Adaptive Server is created in the same srvbuild session as Backup Server, this field does not appear.

-3 Provide the Adaptive Server SA password.
-This is the password for the related Adaptive Server.

-If the related Adaptive Server is created in the same srvbuild session as Backup Server, this field does not appear.

-- 4 Provide an error log path for Backup Server. - 5 Provide a location for the tape configuration file.

-Backup Server reads this file when a dump command is issued, to determine the device type and characteristics of the dump device specified in the dump command.
-Having access to this information speeds up the dump (recovery) process.

-6 Specify the language you want Backup Server to use for its error messages.
-The default language is U.S. English.

-The language available depends on which language modules were installed on your system.
-By default, all character sets are copied from the CD when performing a standard or full install.

-7 Specify the character set you want Backup Server to use.
+- 1 Provide the related Adaptive Server name, which is the Adaptive Server that will use this Backup Server. - If the related Adaptive Server is created in the same srvbuild session as Backup Server, this field does not appear.
+The Adaptive Server you are creating is used as the related Adaptive Server. - 2 Provide the Sybase System Administrator (SA) user name for the related Adaptive Server, or accept the default value. - If the related Adaptive Server is created in the same srvbuild session as Backup Server, this field does not appear. - 3 Provide the related Adaptive Server SA password. - If the related Adaptive Server is created in the same srvbuild session as Backup Server, this field does not appear. - 4 Provide an error log path for Backup Server. - 5 Tape backups are not supported.
+Leave this field blank. - 6 Specify the language you want Backup Server to use for its error messages.
+The default language is U.S. English. - The language available depends on which language modules were installed on your system.
+By default, all character sets are copied from the CD when performing a standard or full install. - 7 Specify the character set you want Backup Server to use.

-The default character set is iso_1.
+The default character set is iso\1